openshift/openshift-ansible/docs/proposals/hosted_components_templates.md

-# Use [OCP templates and] ABPs to install hosted components
+# Use [OCP templates and] APBs to install hosted components

 ## Description
 Currently most of our hosted components have their own repositories where they maintain changes and then need to synchronize those changes within their respective roles.
-This can cause cause delays and times where features don't match up with what is installed or can be configured.
+This can cause delays and times where features don't match up with what is installed or can be configured.

 There is also a concern that copying files from one location to another can